 Fred is an entrepreneur and has more than 24 years of experience in the mining industry, having spent 4 years with JCI coal division before joining Anglo American Platinum, where he rose to the position of Head of Transformation at the Corporate Office.
 He holds a degree in Human Resources and Business Management from the University of South Africa and a LDP from WITS.
 He literally founded the SSC group in 2005 in his garage and built the business from scratch into a multi-million rand growing business.
 He is very passionate about community engagement and development and is the Chairman of the NPO, Peace Prosperity Foundation, and a member of the Black Management Forum.
 Fred serves on various boards, including Redpath Mining and SSC associated companies.
 His company recently signed a deal which will result in the acquisition of Vantage Goldfields and Lily Mine where the tragic container collapse happened.
 His biggest ambition is to build a black Anglo American, which is co-owned by communities and employees.

-Jacques Badenhorst is a metallurgist with over 25 years’ experience in operations and project development, managing diverse mining projects ranging from coal, gold, manganese, titanium to diamond.
-He is a co-founder of Maatla Energy / Resources and responsible for strategy and implementation of the coal and energy business facets of Maatla Energy as CEO.
-He has been the Managing Director of ASX listed Zamanco Minerals Limited and co-founder of Mineral Processing company MRD.
-He is a member of the South African Institute for Mining and Metallurgy, Mine Metallurgical Managers Association and Institute of Directors SA.
-In the past, Jacques has worked for Grinaker / LTA Process Engineering and Anglo American Corporation, implementing and operating various medium and large scale mineral projects.
+Jacques is a metallurgist with over 25 years’ experience in operations and project development management of diverse mining projects, ranging from coal, gold, platinum, manganese, titanium and diamonds.
+Jacques is a co-founder of Maatla Resources in 2016 and Maatla Energy (Botswana) in 2017 as well as Maatla Energy Limited (Mauritius) in 2018.
+Jacques serves as CEO of Maatla Resources, Maatla Energy Limited and has previously also served as Managing Director of Zamanco Minerals Limited, a company listed on the ASX.
+He is a member of the South African Institute for Mining and Metallurgy, Mine Metallurgical Managers Association and the Institute of Directors SA.
+In the past, Jacques has worked for Anglo American Corporation, Grinaker –LTA Process Engineering and MRD (Pty) Ltd, which he also co-founded in 2002, implementing and operating various medium to large-scale mineral projects.